franzk/ka-serv/README.md

 - Clean separation of concerns
 - Centralized email delivery architecture

-It is not intended to be production-ready as-is, but to serve as a reference architecture.
+It is not intended to be a turnkey production solution, but rather a solid, production-oriented reference architecture.

 ## Contributing